JuanPabloGuirado/JuanPabloGuirado/README.md

 ### Hi there 👋

 <p>Junior Java developer.
-Currently not working but actively looking for a chance to prove myself and everyone of what exactly I'm capable of.
+I'm constantly and actively looking for new job opportunities to prove myself and everyone of what exactly I'm capable of.

-I'm constantly improving myself and I have a passion for learning, this translates to my work, my hobbies and every aspect of my life.
+I'm always looking for new ways to improve myself and I have a passion for learning, this translates to my work, my hobbies and every other aspect of my life.

 </p>